Anders Nordstad

-Anders Nordstad (born 14 August 1964) is a Norwegian retired footballer who played as a midfielder.
+Anders Nordstad (born 14 August 1964) is a Norwegian pundit on agricultural and food policy.
+He is also a retired footballer who played as a midfielder.

-He played junior football for Asker and senior football for Frigg and Bærum.
+He played junior football for Asker and senior football for Frigg and Bærum, joining the latter club in 1984.
 Moving to Mannheim to study business administration, he featured for third-tier club VfR Mannheim.
-He joined Stabæk in the summer of 1992, securing promotions from 1993 2. divisjon and 1994 1. divisjon.
+After six years in Germany, he returned to Norway in the summer of 1992 and trained with Bærum and Stabæk.
+He chose to sign for Stabæk, securing promotions from 1993 2. divisjon and 1994 1. divisjon.
 In the 1995 Tippeligaen, he played seven league games before retiring.

+He worked as a grain and soy trader, among others in Lantmännen and Denofa.

+From 2021 to 2022 he was the secretary-general of the Norwegian Farmers and Smallholders Union.
+After leaving, he started as a blogger and public speaker on agrarian policy and food security.
+He won the award Årets formidler in 2022 and the Beredskapsprisen for 2023.